lkendrickd/otel-clickhouse/README.md

 - **Trace Generator**: Simulates application traces using the OpenTelemetry tracegen tool
 - **OpenTelemetry Collector**: Receives, processes, and exports traces
 - **ClickHouse Database**: Stores traces for analysis and querying
+- **qryn**: Polyglot observability platform that connects to ClickHouse for visualizing traces, metrics, and logs

 ## Use Cases